w3c/webcodecs/README.md

 # WebCodecs

-API that allows web applications to encode and decode audio and video
+The [WebCodecs API](https://w3c.github.io/web-codecs/) allows web applications to encode and decode audio and video.

 Many Web APIs use media codecs internally to support APIs for particular uses:
 - HTMLMediaElement and Media Source Extensions